UtkarshTheDev/HomeMeal/project-docs/Backend-Guidelines.md

 ## 10. Conclusion

-The HomeMeal App’s backend, built on Supabase, provides a robust and scalable foundation for meal planning, order management, and payments.
+The HomeMeal App's backend, built on Supabase, provides a robust and scalable foundation for meal planning, order management, and payments.
 With a well-defined database schema, RESTful API endpoints, and serverless logic, it supports seamless frontend interaction and real-time features.
-Scalability is ensured through optimization and Supabase’s inherent capabilities, while the user flow is meticulously handled to deliver a reliable experience.
+Scalability is ensured through optimization and Supabase's inherent capabilities, while the user flow is meticulously handled to deliver a reliable experience.
 This document serves as a guide for understanding and maintaining the backend structure.